ppy/osu-wiki/wiki/Tournaments/LGA/2026/en.md

    - **Do not ask for a reschedule unless it is absolutely necessary.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.

 ## Notes

+[^winners-bracket]: Winners bracket match
+[^potential-match]: Potential match — final matchup depends on the results of the preceding matches
 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rating sum